zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-overview.md

         </summary>
         <a name="extensionUriFomat"></a>

-    The following code contains the uriFormat for an extension.
+    The following code contains the uriFormat for an extension  that is being hosted by an extension hosting service.

-    ```
+    ```json
     uriFormat: "//demo.hosting.portal.azure.net/demo/{0}",
     ```